salvadorcamachogithub/lr-vugen-petstore-devweb-swagger-rest-s01-create-user/README.md

 Runtime Settings were set to log only on errors and generate snapshot on errors, think times 75% to 150%

-This script has 2 transactions PetStore-DevWeb-Swagger-REST-S01-01 Create User PetStore-DevWeb-Swagger-REST-S01-02 Find Pet By Status
+This script has 2 transactions:
+PetStore-DevWeb-Swagger-REST-S01-01 Create User
+PetStore-DevWeb-Swagger-REST-S01-02 Find Pet By Status